shelbyedmonds/artsy/README.md

    __Note:__ In order to receive credit for Extra Credit 1, the grader must be able to enter the Konami Code *whenever* a dialog box is not present on the screen.
+It should also be possible to enter the code multiple times while the program is being run.

- 2. (20 points extra credit) Modify your program so that a user can open files from both the local file system and via a URL.
+ 2. (10 points extra credit) Modify your program so that a user can open files from both the local file system and via a URL.
 When a user chooses to open a file using the File -> Open -> ... menu, he or she is presented an option that is functionally similar to the following images: